aceeric/ociregistry/README.md

 ### Run the server

 You provide an image storage location with the `--image-path` arg.
 If the directory doesn't exist the server will create it.
-The default is `/var/lib/ociregistry` but to kick the tires it makes more sense to use the system temp directory:
+The default is `/var/lib/ociregistry` but to kick the tires it makes more sense to use the system temp directory.
+By default the server listens on `8080`.
+If you have something running that is bound to the port, specify --port.
+We'll specify it explicitly here with the default:
 ```
-bin/server --image-path /tmp/images
+bin/server --image-path /tmp/images --port 8080
 ```

 ### Result